CrossRef/event-data-user-guide/docs/app-niso.md

 ### 13: Provide a process for reporting and correcting data or metrics that are suspected to be inaccurate

 Crossref support will be able to handle requests.
-We can attempt to reprocess raw data to re-generate events.
-We can back-fill missing events with appropriate date-stamps.
-As we are not aggregating events into metrics or scores, we will not provide scores which might later need adjustment.
+We can attempt to reprocess raw data to re-generate Events.
+We can back-fill missing Events with appropriate date-stamps.
+As we are not aggregating Events into metrics or scores, we will not provide scores which might later need adjustment.

 If there are any interruptions or other notices, they will be recorded via the Status Service.